 SA4 has evaluated one possible VR metric collection test, and with reporting every ten minutes the resulting zipped report container is then about 18 kB in size.
 Although that metrics can be configured in different ways, it illustrates that newer services can in some cases produce larger reports exceeding the existing size limits.

-Unfortunately it is difficult to specify a certain (higher) limit which would always be enough for these services, as (especially) the QoE report size is dependent on things like user head movements etc., thus the only safe way forward is to remove the size limits.
+Unfortunately, it is difficult to specify a certain (higher) limit which would always be enough for these services, as (especially) the QoE report size is dependent on user head movements and other factors, and thus the only safe way forward is to remove the size limits.

 SA4 understands that RRC segmentation is already available in NR, which can be used in the (still rare) cases where a QoE configuration or report exceeds the PDCP size limit.